 This means if you need a display that can perform just as sufficiently at work as it does at home, this is going to be the best buy for you.
 Especially if you want the best external monitor for gaming.

 The LG 27MP59G-P may not look as flashy as other gaming products, but it’s got just as much polish and precision in every one of its parts.

 Price: $229.99 | Read Full Review: LG 27MP59G-P | Features: AMD FreeSync, 1ms response time, IPS display

 WHY IT’S A TOP PICK: The LG 27MP59G-P is fast, powerful, and cheap.
 What more could you ask for?

-The 27MP59G-P doesn’t have spectacular color representation, so if you’re looking for something that’s good for creative work and gaming both we’d refer you to the XB21HK instead, but outside of that small caveat everything else you could want is here to shine.
-AMD FreeSync compatibility, Dynamic Action Blur Sync, black stabilizer technology and a cool $229 price tag are just a few of the features that come stock with this LG 4K monitor, all of which helped it to earn the number three spot on our list this year.
+The 27MP59G-P doesn’t have spectacular color representation, so if you’re looking for something that’s good for creative work and gaming both we’d refer you to the XB21HK instead (100% color accuracy), but outside of that small caveat everything else you could want is here to shine.
+AMD FreeSync compatibility, 75 Hz refresh rate, Dynamic Action Blur Sync, black stabilizer technology, and a cool $229 price tag are just a few of the features that come stock with this LG 4K monitor, all of which helped it to earn the number three spot on our list this year.
 If you’re looking for budget IPS monitors or an affordable FreeSync monitor, this is the choice for you.
 We love that this best cheap monitor has these features.
 Pair it with the best monitor stand for added versatility.